On March 15, 2018, the DHSS syndromic surveillance system changed to a new version of the ESSENCE software.

 Missouri conducts syndromic surveillance using electronic hospital emergency department visits.
 DHSS receives data from hospitals meeting certain criteria under 19 CSR 10-33.040 specifically for syndromic surveillance.

 ESSENCE groups chief complaints from electronic ED data into ‘syndrome’ categories.
 This information is used to determine if the number of visits is greater than expected for that facility based on historical data and statistical analyses to conduct early event detection.
 Syndrome groups used are: botulism-like, exposure, fever, gastrointestinal, hemorrhagic illness, influenza-like illness, injury, neurological, rash, records of interest, respiratory, and shock/coma.

 ESSENCE can also be used for situational awareness during known health events by querying all ED visits for a particular syndrome or by keyword (such as carbon monoxide, animal bite, injury, etc.).

 Missouri ESSENCE Access

 Only authorized users who have been issued a username and password may access Missouri ESSENCE.
-It is important for DHSS to grant access to relevant partners to fulfill project’s mission, which is to help state and local partners respond to adverse public health events by providing information and tools for early event detection and situational awareness.
+It is important for DHSS to grant access to relevant partners to fulfill the project’s mission, which is to help state and local partners respond to adverse public health events by providing information and tools for early event detection and situational awareness.

 DHSS may grant Missouri ESSENCE access to: